How To Create An Effective Candidate Experience And Why It Matters To Your Hiring

 What is a candidate experience?

-Whilst many people see the interviews as the most important contributor to a successful recruitment process, it is the entire candidate experience which will sway whether or not you successfully hire someone.
+Whilst many people see the interviews as the most important contributor to a successful recruitment process, it is the entire experience which will sway whether or not you successfully hire someone.

 But what is the candidate experience?
 Well, it’s how an individual who applies to work for you feels about your business after participating in your hiring process - whether they get the job, or not.